jmgore75/PracticalML/Abstract.md

 # A practical guide to applied machine learning

+Machine learning is a hot topic in technology these days

-- To say machine learning is a big subject is a big understatement
+To say machine learning is a big subject is a big understatement

+It can be difficult to know where to even begin

+- Picking a
+- The basics of data preparation
+- Finding the right algorithm

+- What algorithms

+Why you would use

+# Topic notes

 - Know your problem
 - Know your data (is it text, is it image)